10 best coffee pod machines for delicious and fuss-free coffee

 Espresso is at the heart of every classic coffee and the best coffee pod machines will produce a richly dark, aromatic shot in under 30 seconds from a protective capsule.
 Each pod contains the perfect measure for a single espresso and removes the need to faff around with grinding, dosing and tamping coffee grounds.

 The footprints of these machines are far more compact than bean-to-cup coffee machines, so for smaller kitchens or limited countertop space, are a space-saving option for making short coffees.
 They also keep all the mess of using ground coffee contained.
 If milky coffee-classics are your favourites, we’d recommend pairing a coffee pod machine with one of our tried-and-tested favourite milk frothers.

 Speed is another reason to consider a pod machine.
 These machines force heated water from its tank into the coffee pods until they burst and release rich, quickly brewed espresso.
 Every machine will preheat after switch-on.
-From then, it’s possible to get an aroma-packed espresso shot or lungo in under 30 seconds.
+From then, it’s possible to get an aroma-packed espresso shot or slightly longer lungo in under 30 seconds.

 For more coffee reviews, check out our full guide to the best coffee machines featuring picks of the best espresso machines and the best bean-to-cup coffee machines.
-We’ve tried and tested a variety to give you the best results for what you need and are always on the look out for the best coffee machine deals to bring you a bargain.
+We’ve tried and tested a variety to give you the best results for what you need and are always on the look out for the best Black Friday coffee machine deals to bring you a bargain.
 Or for more coffee reviews, check out our best coffee subscriptions and best gifts for coffee lovers.
 Make your own homemade coffee syrup using our step-by-step recipe and discover more advice and buyer’s guides on everything from the best British gins to the best English vineyard breaks to Gozney vs Ooni pizza ovens in our reviews section.